cpp-cyber/website/_bootcamps/home.md

 Both bootcamps are designed with the same guiding principles.
 If you participate in both, you'll see they present different content in approximately the same way.

+## I don't go to CPP.
+Can I still participate?

+Yes.
+We welcome students from all schools.